jcheco15/hello-world/README.md

 # hello-world
-I' doing this so i learn how to use Github
+I'm doing this so i learn how to use Github